WebmasterSensei/WebmasterSensei/README.md

-# Hi there 👋, I'm Kent J also known as Kenji Yorishiku onegaishimashu! wass up boii!
+# Hi there 👋, I'm Kent J also known as Kenji Yorishiku onegaishimashu!
-Haluu!
-Are you sure about that!

 ## About Me
 - 🔭 I’m currently working on exciting projects like the **Gift Check Monitoring System**.